GE Appliance - Circuit Breaker Trips

 A circuit breaker may trip or a fuse may blow that provides electricity to your appliance for any number of reasons.
 First, determine if the appliance is on a properly sized breaker or fuse.
 To determine this, refer to the Installation Instructions for the appliance you own.
 If the appliance is not on the correctly sized breaker or fuse, contact the installer or an electrician.

-If the breaker trips or the fuse blows while using an appliance, there are some basic things you can check:
+If the breaker trips or the fuse blows while using an appliance, there are some basic things you can check in an attempt to remedy the concern.

 • Inspect surface coil elements as well as bake and broil elements for visible holes or breaks.
 If visible damage is found, you should replace the damaged part.
 Parts are available for purchase on our GE Appliances Parts & Accessories website.